Chiral Quartic Massive Gravity in Three Dimensions: Quartic Theory Under CSS Fall-Offs

 where prime denotes derivative with respect to $x^+$.

 From \eqref{eqdel}, one can find that $\Delta$ is fixed along the asymptotic symmetry.
 The second expression suggests that $\bar{P}^{\prime}$ is a $U(1)$ current with level related to the last term.
-The last expression indicates that $\bar{L}$ is a Virasoro current, where the last term is the one related to the central extension.
+The last expression indicates that $\bar{L}$ is a Virasoro current of weight two, where the last term is the one related to the central extension.

 For later convenience, let us introduce a short-hand notation as follows

 At this stage, we have found the variation of the solution space.
 The surface charges associated with the asymptotic symmetries \eqref{symmet} defined in \cite{Moussa:2008sj,Nam:2010ub,Devecioglu:2010sf,Ghodrati:2016vvf} and the Appendix \ref{surcha} can be computed in the phase space as follows